 To reach Dallas, Texas, I had to cross the ocean and enter the New World. —Christian Dior

-Have a seat friends because today is going to be such a fun post!
+Have a seat friends because today is going to be such a fun article!

-A few days ago, for my birthday, my best friend, Rachel, took me to see the Dior exhibit, Dior: From Paris to the World, here in Dallas.
+A few days ago, my best friend, Rachel, took me to see the Dior exhibit, Dior: From Paris to the World, here in Dallas for my birthday.

 I had heard about it and was so happy to get a chance to go and see what I love most in the flesh: fashion.

 You guys know I love clothes, shoes, bags, and accessories as much as the next fashion-lover.
 However, what I love more is learning about the history of fashion.
 And on October 22nd, I got to do just that.
 I got to learn and gawk at the work of one of my favorite fashion brands: Dior.

 Long story short, Dior was a creative at heart who dreamed of being an architect or a composer.
 When the Great Depression hit, so did his family fortune.
 During that time, he took up fashion illustration to support himself and the rest is history.
 On top of that, I thought it was so neat he started off his journey while creating fashion pieces for film, theatre, and dance.
 Fun fact?
 His lucky number is one of my lucky numbers: 8.

 Dior is under the LVMH Group, where they house my some of my favorite and most beautiful brands in the world.
 For fashion, they house: Celine, Fendi, Givenchy, Louis Vuitton (of course), and Marc Jacobs to name a few.
 As for wine and spirits, Veuve Cliquot is a champagne brand that I’ve always wanted to try.